Senate approves Pete Buttigieg as Biden's transportation secretary

 Buttigieg graduated from Harvard College and Oxford University and was an intelligence officer in the United States Navy Reserve.

 Buttigieg sailed through his Senate Commerce Committee confirmation hearing on Jan.
 21. His nomination was advanced out of the committee on Jan.
 27 with broad bipartisan support on a 21-3 vote.
 The three dissenters were Sens.
-Marsha Blackburn R-Tenn., Ted Cruz, R-Texas and Rick Scott, R-Fla.
+Marsha Blackburn R-Tenn., Ted Cruz, R-Texas, and Rick Scott, R-Fla.

 BUTTIGIEG FLOATS GAS TAX HIKE DESPITE CONCERN ABOUT REGRESSIVE IMPACT